resibots/blackdrops/docs/implemented_scenarios.md

 The recommended parameters to use are the following:

-- 5000 maximum functions evaluations for CMA-ES
+- Let CMA-ES converge (i.e., -1 for maximum functions evaluations)
-- 5 restarts for CMA-ES
+- 1 restart for CMA-ES
 - Enable elitism for CMA-ES
 - 10 hidden neurons for the neural network policy
 - [-1,1] the boundaries for the parameters of the policy

-In short, you should run: `./deps/limbo/build/exp/blackdrops/src/dart/simple_arm_graphic -m 5000 -r 5 -n 10 -b 1 -e 1 -u`
+In short, you should run: `./deps/limbo/build/exp/blackdrops/src/dart/simple_arm_graphic -m -1 -r 1 -n 10 -b 1 -e 1 -u -s`

-If you want to run it without graphics: `./deps/limbo/build/exp/blackdrops/src/dart/simple_arm_simu -m 5000 -r 5 -n 10 -b 1 -e 1 -u`
+If you want to run it without graphics: `./deps/limbo/build/exp/blackdrops/src/dart/simple_arm_simu -m -1 -r 1 -n 10 -b 1 -e 1 -u -s`

 #### Results